Majbølle Mølle: History

 In the spring of 1982, Gunnar Rasmussen asked the parish priest, Lars Graff Nielsen, whether there was any way that the mill could be preserved.
 After an inspection of the mill in May 1982, it was recommended that the mill should be preserved.
 Approval was granted in August 1982, but an independent body had to be formed before grants could be obtained for the restoration.
 The Majbølle Møllelaug (Majbølle Miller's Guild) was formed on 2 December 1982.
 In the spring on 1983, the Majbølle Møllelaug began the process of obtaining grants for the restoration.
 Many people in the Sakskøbing municipality contributed donations.
 Restoration of Majbølle Mølle started on 5 September 1983.
 On 3 November 1983, the cap and windshaft were lifted off the mill by a mobile crane.
 The cap was lifted onto the restored smock on 27 September 1984.
 A topping out ceremony was held, at which it was announced that the Queen had granted DKK 20,000 towards the cost of the restoration.
 The money came from the Fondet til Fædrelandets Vel.

 During 1985, further fundraising was carried out so that the interior could be restored.
-It was estimated that restoration had cost DKK 385,000, of which the Sakskøbing municipality had give DKK 50,000 and private citizens in the municipality had given a similar amount.
+It was estimated that restoration had cost DKK 385,000, of which the Sakskøbing municipality had given DKK 50,000 and private citizens in the municipality had given a similar amount.
 The restoration of the interior began in the autumn of 1986.
 This cost DKK 130,000, with a further DKK 90,000 for new sails.
 The restoration of the mill was completed in 1988.

 The restored mill was officially opened by Prince Henrik, who also opened the Guldborgsund Tunnel on the E47 the same day.
 Early in 2007, the mill was tailwinded, and some damage was done to the sails.
 An inspection revealed that the cap needed repair as it was leaking and the brake wheel was rotten.
 Repairs cost DKK 50,000.
 Donations were received from a number of sources towards the cost.